One can keep the summer heat at bay by taking steps such as treating roofs, growing green patches

 You can look beyond the reliance on fan, coolers and conditioners.
 Few maintenance steps can help in making life during the summer that much more comfortable.

 Start with the roof and the exteriors since these two are the ones that take the maximum heating.
+Even as the sun beats down with all its harshness, the walls and the roof stand as a shield for you.
 The roof is the largest source of heat gain, especially in low-rise buildings, according to the Environmental Building Guidelines for Hyderabad Metropolitan Area prepared by The Energy and Resources Institute (TERI) and Terra Viridis.
 The guidelines prepared on behalf of the Hyderabad Metropolitan Development Authority (HMDA) calls for proper treatment of roof to reduce heat gain during the daytime.
 Such treatment reduces cooling loads inside a building while thermal insulation reduces conductivity for the roof section.

-Dark-coloured roof absorbs more heat and sunlight.
+Dark-coloured roof absorbs more heat and sunlight that invariably ends up increasing the cooling demand of the building.
 “A reflective roof absorbs less heat and reflects incident radiation,” the guidelines point out.
 Ideal exterior surface coatings can help and so does the white plaster.

 The TERI and Terra Viridis report states that “by applying roof insulation in a 24-hour fully air-conditioned residential building, an annual energy savings of 14 per cent is achieved”.
 This clearly underscores the way such coatings can help keep the interiors cool while reducing dependence on coolers and conditioners.